ahviky02/Email/README.md

 3. Import the included database schema to create the necessary tables.
 The SQL file is available in the `database` folder.
 4. Update the database connection settings in the `.env` file.
 5. Install the required dependencies by running `composer install` in the project's root directory.
-6. Generate the application key by running `php artisan key:generate`.
+6. migrate `php artisan migrate`.
+7. cmd `php artisan serve`.
-7. Launch the web application in a web browser.
+8. Launch the web application in a web browser.

 ## Screenshots